Doreen left – her parting shot:

 What brighter worlds there are beyond

-This squalid flat – beyond all booze -
+This squalid flat – beyond the booze -

 Beyond the bottom of the glass